hssaka7/Opensource-Startup-Tech-Stack/README.md

 TEAM COMMUNICATION
 1. Mattermost
-   Mattermost is online chat service with file sharing which is alternative to slack.
+   -Mattermost is online chat service with file sharing which is alternative to slack.
 It is open-source service and can be self-hosted. https://mattermost.com/

 PROJECT TRACKING
+1. Open Project
-1. Open Project is a web based project management/tracking tool.It has a nice UI that supports project planning and scheduling visualization.
+   - Open Project is a web based project management/tracking tool.It has a nice UI that supports project planning and scheduling visualization.
 It is the best open source tool available that supports agile product development methodologies.
 It also supports Bug tracking and Time tracking. https://www.openproject.org/

 MONITORING